Geeksonn/rest-api-mongo-skeleton/README.md

 ## Finish with index.js

-Inside the main source, `index.js`, we need to connect to the MongoDB server and, if successful, inject the connections the the DAOs and start the server.
+Inside the main source, `index.js`, we just need to start listening on the correct port.

 ## That's it !